heaslon/Easy-Leaf-Area/README.md

 2023 updates completed for Python scripts.
 These updates should fix compatibility issues with Python 3, windows 10 or 11, and Mac OS.

 Update 2026: Android versions do not work on newer Android devices.
-Use the html versions insteas.
+Use the html versions instead.
 Easy Leaf Area Free and Canopy Cover Free are available for android devices if you have a very old android device. https://play.google.com/store/apps/details?id=com.heaslon.EasyLeafArea https://play.google.com/store/apps/details?id=com.heaslon.canopycover